Understanding corporate finance: derivatives: settlement

 How derivatives are settled

-Although most derivative contracts have deliverable subject matters, fewer than 2% end with an asset such as a share, gilt or bond, or commodity actually being delivered.
+Although though a derivative may have a deliverable asset as its subject matter, in practice only a very small proportion end with an asset such as a share, gilt or bond, or commodity actually being delivered.

 Most contracts are cash settled.
 In some cases a contract is cash settled because there is no underlying which is capable of being physically delivered.
 Examples include derivatives where the underlying is an index such as the FTSE 100 (where it would not be realistic to expect that a basket of 100 shares in the right quantities could be delivered), or the weather (where delivery is not possible in any event).